cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 These restrictions reduce flexibility, but also enhance clarity.
-To ensure that a configuration holds a certain property, just declare it in any file included the project to make it so.
+To ensure that a configuration holds a certain property, just declare it in any file included in the project to make it so.
 There is no need to look at other files.
 As we saw; the imposed restrictions can also improve, rather than hurt, the ability to remove boilerplate compared to inheritance-based languages.